juanca/servarr/README.md

 1. Open and change the API key in `./recyclarr/configs/sonarr-v4.yml`
 2. Open and change the API key in `./recyclarr/configs/radarr.yml`
+3. Sync the configurations with `docker compose run -it recyclarr sync --debug`

 ### [whisparr](http://localhost:6969)